adsabs/adsabs.github.io/help/data_faq/_posts/2020-10-20-journal_inclusion.md

 * non-astronomy content of interest to astronomers in different subfields
 * content in related fields that has astronomical relevance

-If you have a journal to be evaluated, please feel free to send email to us at adshelp@cfa.harvard.edu
+If you have a journal to be evaluated, please feel free to send email to us at <adshelp@cfa.harvard.edu>.